fusion809/fusion809.github.io-retired/pages/republic/13-referendum.md

 * The ability to dissolve the Parliament and call a new election, if and only if:

     * There is strong evidence of mass corruption, or other criminal misconduct in the Parliament or Government.
+This evidence must be strong enough to practically ensure a conviction for at least five members of the Government, or ten members of the Parliament.
     * There is strong evidence the election was rigged.
     * The Government has broken its pre-election promises, in a deliberate, wilful way.
     * The Government has failed to meet its constitutional obligations, such as in securing supply.